-✔ An air source heat pump will save you £255 per year, on average
+✔ An air source heat pump can save you £3,472 over its lifetime

-✔ They’ll work at temperatures as low as -15°C
+✔ They’ll work at temperatures as low as -25°C

-✔ They can cut your carbon footprint by at least 2.5 tonnes of CO2 per year
+✔ They can cut your carbon footprint by 2.5 tonnes of CO2 per year

 Climate change means that gas boilers are going the way of coal and the dinosaurs – but for you, that may be a positive change.

 Renewable ways of producing energy – like air source heat pumps – don’t just save the planet; they also save you money.

 These machines are set to become a common feature of homes – and why not, when they can pluck heat from the air and turn it into a clean, unlimited source of energy for you and your loved ones.